Chris Winter

 I'm glad I finally took the plunge.

 Charlie is an Advanced Diver.
-He was on the Cozumel trip in 2011 on the Apostile Island trip this summer and he will be going on the Fiji trip in 2012
+He was on the Cozumel trip in 2011 on the Apostle Island trip this summer, Fiji trip in 2012, and Belize in 2013.

 Tyler Erickson

 Tyler is 15 years old and hold his Advanced Diver rating plus Ice Diver.
 Both his parents and brother dive.
 The family went on the Cozumel trip in Jan.
-2011 the Apostile Island this summer and are going on the Fiji trip Jan.
-2012.
+2011 the Apostle Island this summer, Fiji trip Jan.
+2012 and Belize in 2013.

 Lake Superior